cvs-health/testilo/README.md

 # testilo
-Client that runs Testaro tests to fulfill Aorta jobs
+Runner of Testaro tests

 ## Introduction

-This application is designed to be installed on a Windows or Macintosh host and to operate as an agent performing Testaro jobs for an Aorta server.
+This application is designed to be installed on a Windows or Macintosh host and to operate as a runner of Testaro jobs.

 [Testaro](https://www.npmjs.com/package/testaro) is a dependency that performs digital accessibility tests on Web resources.

-[Aorta](https://github.com/jrpool/aorta) is a server application that routes orders to testers and receives test reports back from testers.
-Testilo acts as a tester for Aorta.

 ## Dependencies